Hebrew incunabula: Printers

 As to the personal history of the printers enumerated in the list above very few details are known.

-Abraham Conat was a physician whose wife also was interested in printing; she produced the first edition of the "Beḥinat 'Olam."
+Abraham Conat was a physician whose wife Estellina Conat also was interested in printing; she produced the first edition of the "Beḥinat 'Olam."
 Garton, Cusi, and Giacon appear to have produced their works as a labor of love rather than for profit.

-Abraham dei Tintori, the Soncinos, and the Gunzenhausers, on the other hand, seem to have regarded their craft as a means of livelihood, The Soncinos, indeed, printed books in other characters than Hebrew (see Soncino family), as did also Abraham d'Ortas.
+Abraham dei Tintori, the Soncinos, and the Gunzenhausers, on the other hand, seem to have regarded their craft as a means of livelihood.

+The Soncinos, indeed, printed books in other characters than Hebrew (see Soncino family), as did also Abraham d'Ortas.
 There does not appear to have been much competition, though it is remarkable how invariably the choice of publishers fell within a limited class of works.
 In one case, however, two printers of the same city opposed each other with an edition of the same work.
 In August 1490, Joseph Gunzenhauser produced at Naples an edition of Ḳimḥi's "Shorashim"; on 11 February 1491, the same work was produced, as Zedner states, by Isaac b.
 Judah b.
 David Katorzi, who, according to Proctor, was also the printer of the Naples Naḥmanides of 1490.
 It would seem also that the two Pentateuchs of Hijar, 1490, were produced by rival printers.